proxsee/sdk-cordova/README.md

 ```

-### Turn On/Off the ProxSee SDK
+### Start/Stop the ProxSee SDK

-At any point of the application lifecycle you can turn on or off the SDK to toggle monitoring beacons, broadcasting check-ins/check-outs, notifying of tag changes, and updating metadata.
+At any point of the application lifecycle you can start/stop the SDK to toggle monitoring beacons, broadcasting check-ins/check-outs, notifying of tag changes, and updating metadata.

-#### Turn On the ProxSee SDK
+#### Start the ProxSee SDK

-To turn on the ProxSee SDK and in turn enable beacon monitoring, check-in/check-out broadcasts, tag changeset notifications, and metadata updates:
+To start the ProxSee SDK and in turn enable beacon monitoring, check-in/check-out broadcasts, tag changeset notifications, and metadata updates:

 ```
 proxsee.start(onSuccess, onError);

 ```
-#### Turn Off the ProxSee SDK
+#### Stop the ProxSee SDK

-To turn off the ProxSee SDK and in turn disable beacon monitoring, check-in/check-out broadcasts, tag changeset notifications, and metadata updates:
+To stop the ProxSee SDK and in turn disable beacon monitoring, check-in/check-out broadcasts, tag changeset notifications, and metadata updates:

 ```